What does rental yield mean?

 Gross rental yield = Annual rental income (weekly rental income x 52) / property value* x 100

 (* Either purchase price or current market value, depending on whether you are after your actual or current market rate)

 Let’s work with an example:

 Property purchase price = $400,000, Weekly rent = $350 (350 x 52) / 400,000 x 100 = 4.55%

 - Whilst the gross rental yield is a simple calculation, it’s important to note that it doesn’t take expenses into account.

 - A property may have a high rental yield, but may also have high expenses, making the rental return low when these are taken into consideration.

 If you do want a more precise calculation, you will need to know [or estimate] the total expenses of property including both purchase and transaction costs [property purchase price, stamp duty, legal fees, pest and building inspections, any start-up loan fees, etc.] and annual costs such as vacancy costs [lost rent and advertising], repairs and maintenance, managing real estate agent fees, home and contents insurance, strata levies [if applicable], rates and charges etc.

 Net rental yield = (Annual rental income – Annual expenses) / (Total property costs) x 100

-A high yield means good cash flow for investors – which help improve your return on investment.
+A high yield means good cash flow for investors – which will assist to fund the property and ultimately improves your return on investment.